waitambatha/csv/README.md

         'PORT': os.getenv('DB_PORT', '5432'),
     }
 }
-This configuration will use the values in .env or the default values if not specified.
+This configuration will use your .env file values or the default values if not specified.

-Run the Django Server
+5. Run the Django Server
-Once everything is set up, you can start the Django development server to access the project:
+After setting up, start the Django server to access the application:

 bash
 Copy code
 python manage.py runserver
-The server will start running at http://127.0.0.1:8000/ by default.
+By default, the server will be running at http://127.0.0.1:8000/.

-Available Endpoints
+🔗 Endpoints
-This project includes the following endpoints:
+Here are the available endpoints for data interaction:

 Get CSV Data: Retrieve data from a CSV file.